The Sidney Hillman Foundation: Hillman Prize

+George Barrett Award

+In 2015, the foundation created the George Barrett Award and gave it to Bryan Stephenson, founder and executive director of the Equal Justice Initiative.
+In 2024, it was given to Professor Philippe Sands of the University College of London 'for his tireless work to secure clients' rights, redress colonialism, and protect the environment.'

 Sidney Award

-The Sidney Award is a monthly journalism award given out by The Sidney Hillman Foundation to "outstanding investigative journalism in service of the common good."
+The Sidney Award is a monthly journalism award given out by The Sidney Hillman Foundation to "outstanding investigative journalism in service of the common good” from the previous month.
 The Sidney Award was launched in 2009.

-The Foundation announces the winner on the 10th day of each month.
-Recipients are awarded $500, a bottle of union-made wine, and a certificate designed especially for the Sidney by New Yorker cartoonist Edward Sorel.
+The Foundation announces the winner on the second Wednesday of each month.
+Recipients are awarded $500 and a certificate designed especially for the Sidney by New Yorker cartoonist Edward Sorel.
 Nominations can be made by anyone.